Bitos88/Bitos88/README.md

 #### I'm an IOS Developer from Spain 🇪🇸  based in Barcelona.
 - 🕵🏻‍  I'm looking for a work as Associate IOS Developer
 - 🌱  Graduated in Full Stack Mobile Developer by KeepCoding.
+- 🌱  Graduated in FullStack Swift Developer by Apple Coding Academy.
 - 🤔  Actually focused in learn **Swift** and **SwiftUI**

 If you want to get in touch: